Grace128pan/Friends_Corpus_Analysis/README.md

 # Friends_Corpus_Analysis
-1. quantitative analysis for friends Season1 to get insights about character traits and growth through character lines
+I. quantitative analysis for friends Season1 to get insights about character traits and growth through character lines II.
+Coding explanations
-2. Coding explanations
 1) 008FriendsScripts1-008FriendsScripts10 are the scraping cods for season1-season10 all episodes without character names mentioned in the texts
 2) 009FriendsS1E1-009FriendsS8-S10 are the scraping codes for season1-season10 all episides with character names mentioned in the texts
 3) 010FriendsFullSeason1-10 are the codings for getting seasonwise texts of Friends including character names from Kaggle